kimberlyolivos/image_classification_vit_model/README.md

 #### Overview

-This repository contains two related image classification projects using Hugging Face’s Vision Transformers (ViT):
+This repository features two image classification projects using Hugging Face’s Vision Transformers (ViT):

-- Traffic Light Classification – distinguishing between stop and non-stop traffic lights.
+- Traffic Light Classification: a binary task to detect the presence (1) or absence (0) of a stop sign.
-- Crypto Beans Classification – distinguishing between three types of beans: Healthy Bean, Rust Bean, and Angular Leaf Spot
+- Crypto Beans Classification: a multi-class task to distinguish between Healthy Bean, Rust Bean, and Angular Leaf Spot.

 Both projects demonstrate the use of ViT models.